ecds/namedropper-oxygen/docs/DEVELOPER-NOTES.rst

 code is setup to be extensible for adding other selection actions; this is a summary of the process to add an new action.

-1. Add any new libraries or dependencies to `<pom.xml>`_ so they can be automatically downloaded by other developers or continuous integration systems.
+1. Add any new libraries or dependencies to `pom.xml <../pom.xml>`_ so they can be automatically downloaded by other developers or continuous integration systems.
 2. Extend the base **SelectionAction** class:
  * Set a short name, a full name (for display in the NameDropper menu),